Outhman790/outhman790/README.md

 🛠️ I'm not just coding — I'm focused on writing **clean, scalable, performant, and maintainable code** across both frontend and backend.

 📚 I believe in **building consistently, sharing openly**, and improving every week.
-Whether it’s debugging a WebSocket race condition or optimizing image uploads with AWS S3 + Sharp, I enjoy digging deep into the details and solving actual problems.

 🛠️ Currently creating my personal portfolio and polishing all of my GitHub projects with full READMEs, demos, and clean deployment setups.